-In accordance with the terms of our engagement letter dated 2 August 2022 and further to the requirements of the Education and Skills Funding Agency (ESFA) as included in the Academies Accounts Direction 2021 to 2022, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by Better Futures Multi-Academy Trust during the year 1 September 2021 to 31 August 2022 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated 19 September 2023 and further to the requirements of the Education and Skills Funding Agency (ESFA) as included in the Academies Accounts Direction 2022 to 2023, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by Better Futures Multi-Academy Trust during the year 1 September 2022 to 31 August 2023 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.

-This report is made solely to Better Futures Multi-Academy Trust and ESFA in accordance with the terms of our engagement letter.
-Our work has been undertaken so that we might state to Better Futures Multi-Academy Trust and ESFA those matters we are required to state in a report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than Better Futures Multi-Academy Trust and ESFA, for our work, for this report, or for the conclusion we have formed.
+This report is made solely to Better Futures Multi-Academy Trust and the ESFA in accordance with the terms of our engagement letter.
+Our work has been undertaken so that we might state to Better Futures Multi-Academy Trust and the ESFA those matters we are required to state in a report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than Better Futures Multi-Academy Trust and the ESFA, for our work, for this report, or for the conclusion we have formed.